 Greenville is an extremely ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include English, German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Greenville include English, German, Irish, Scottish, and Italian.